belenbarbed/FYP-VehicleSensorFusion/README.md

 ## Usage

-The phones are running the app [hNode](https://medium.com/husarion-blog/dont-buy-expensive-sensors-for-your-robot-use-your-smartphone-24380eab521), which establishes a network between them and the laptop.
+The phones are running the app [hNode](https://play.google.com/store/apps/details?id=com.husarion.node&hl=en_GB), which establishes a network between them and the laptop [(article)](https://medium.com/husarion-blog/dont-buy-expensive-sensors-for-your-robot-use-your-smartphone-24380eab521).
 After being registered on the same [network](https://app.husarnet.com/network/849), running ```rostopic list``` shows the topics the phones are publishing with their sensor data.

 On the laptop, several commands should be run.